 Franny Brock is a doctoral candidate at the University of North Carolina, Chapel Hill, specializing in eighteenth-century French art and works on paper.
 She was advised by Dr. Mary D. Sheriff until Dr. Sheriff’s death in fall 2016.
 Her dissertation, entitled “Drawing the Amateur,” is now being supervised by Dr. Melissa Hyde (University of Florida).
 Franny’s project examines drawings made by amateurs, particularly women, working outside of the Academy in eighteenth-century France.
 Before arriving at UNC, Franny completed her BA in Art History at Oberlin College in 2009 and her MA in the History of Art at The Courtauld Institute of Art in London in 2012.
-She was awarded The Philanthropic Collaborative/Fidelity Scholarship by The Courtauld and completed her master’s degree in eighteenth-century French and British drawings, taught by Dr. Katie Scott and Professor David Solkin.
+She completed her master’s degree in eighteenth-century French and British drawings, taught by Dr. Katie Scott and Professor David Solkin.
 While at Oberlin, Franny served as Curatorial Assistant at the Allen Memorial Art Museum, where she co-curated an exhibition of modern and contemporary drawings.
 Franny has also held internships at The Frick Collection in New York and at the Dallas Museum of Art.
 This year, she will serve as curatorial intern at the Ackland Art Musuem.

 Erin Dickey is a Fellow in the IMLS-funded“Learning from Artists’ Archives” program and an MA Art History/MS Information Science dual degree candidate.
 She came to UNC from Asheville, where she was Development + Outreach Coordinator at Black Mountain College Museum + Arts Center.
 Prior to working for BMCM+AC, she was a Mobile Facilitator for the national oral history nonprofit, StoryCorps.
 She received her M.A. in Religious Studies from the University of Chicago in 2010, and her B.A. in English and Religious Studies from Boston University in 2008.
 She is interested in 20th-century and contemporary American art, archives, and art librarianship.

-Miranda Elstonis a Ph.D. candidate at UNC-Chapel Hill working with Dr. Tania String.
-Her dissertation project, “Spatial Interaction: Architectural Representations in Henrician England” explores the theme of sixteenth-century experience and perception of architectural space through pictorial representations in England.
-Originally from Washington state, Miranda completed her undergraduate studies at Western Washington University and earned her MA in The History of Decorative Arts and Design at the Cooper-Hewitt, National Design Museum Parsons, The New School program.
-Her MA thesis was titled, “Henry VIII & Interiors of Persuasion: Henrician Magnificence within the Ceremonial Chambers of Whitehall Palace.”
-She has previously worked as a consultant researcher and digital developer for Local Projects, where she worked on digital installations for the National Building Museum, the National Museum of American Jewish History, and the National September 11 Memorial & Museum.
-Last year she was a Kress Fellow for Applied Research at the Ackland Art Museum, and she is currently a Maynard Adams Fellow for the Public Humanities, and the Thomas F. Ferdinand Summer Research Fellowship.
+Miranda Elstonis a Ph.D. candidate at UNC Chapel Hill working with Dr. Tania String.
+Her dissertation project, “Spatial Interaction: Architectural Representation in Early Tudor England” explores the theme of sixteenth-century experience and perception of architectural space through pictorial representations.
+Miranda completed her undergraduate studies at Western Washington University and earned her MA in the History of Design and Curatorial Studies offered jointly by Parsons, School of Design and Cooper Hewitt, Smithsonian Design Museum, with her thesis “Henry VIII & Interiors of Persuasion: Henrician Magnificence within the Ceremonial Chambers of Whitehall Palace.”
+She has worked as a consultant researcher and digital developer for Local Projects, where she worked on digital installations for the National Building Museum, the National Museum of American Jewish History, and the National September 11 Memorial & Museum.
+She has previously been awarded the Kress Fellowship for Applied Research at the Ackland Art Museum, Maynard Adams Fellowship for the Public Humanities, and the Thomas F. Ferdinand Summer Research Fellowship.

 Davenne Essif completed her undergraduate degree in Art History through the Chancellor’s Honors Program at the University of Tennessee Knoxville.
 She is currently a student of Daniel J. Sherman and is working on research for her PhD dissertation tentatively titled, “La Mère Moderne: Motherhood in French Visual Culture 1910-1940.”